University of Minnesota

 Research Locations: Ice roads, town roads, Dry Valley boundaries

 The Polar Geospatial Center (PGC) was founded in 2007 as the Antarctic Geospatial Information Center (AGIC, funded by NSF) and has since expanded to include both polar regions.
-PGC provides geospatial support in the form of mapping, data delivery and GIS analysis to science and logistics communities of the NSF’s arctic and antarctic research programs.
-Deploying PGC technicians collect ground-control points to calibrate imagery, gather satellite and aerial imagery from a variety of national and international sources and provide results to science-project grantees in geographic information systems (GIS) data formats, maps and paper documents.
+PGC provides geospatial support in the form of mapping, data delivery, and geographic information analysis (GIS) to science and logistics communities of the NSF's arctic and antarctic research programs.
+Deploying PGC technicians provide on-site cartographic assistance in the form of GIS data formats, maps, and paper documents to science-project grantees and other USAP entities, collect ground-control points to calibrate imagery, and gather satellite and aerial imagery from a variety of national and international sources.

 Field Season Overview: